 36.3.18 Thames Water have identified a 17% increase in the amount of impermeable area in the Borough between 1971 and 2009, which increases the amount of rainfall discharging to the storm water sewer.
-This, together with rainfall from Camden and Brent, may contribute to surface water and sewer flooding, as the Counters Creek does not currently have the capacity to discharge storm water during extreme rainfall.
-Thames Water are currently looking at improving capacity in the Counters Creek storm water sewer in about 2020(358).
+This, together with rainfall from Camden and Brent, may contribute to surface water and sewer flooding, as the Counters Creek sewer does not currently have the capacity to discharge storm water during extreme rainfall.
+Thames Water are currently looking at improving capacity in the Counters Creek storm water sewer in about 2020(363).
 Moreover, this risk is increased by the use of impermeable surfaces as they decrease the capacity of the ground to drain water.

-36.3.19 Thames Water has been asked by the Government(359) to develop and implement a scheme, the Thames Tideway Tunnel, which will reduce and limit pollution from the Beckton and Crossness sewerage system, and will have a significant impact on volume of discharges to the River Thames and River Lee.
-The importance and London-wide benefits of the Thames Tideway Tunnel are recognised by the Greater London Authority(360).
+Thames Water has been 36.3.19 askedinstructed by the Government (364) to develop and implement a scheme, the Thames Tideway Tunnel, which will reduce and limit pollution from the Beckton and Crossness sewerage system, and will have a significant impact on volume of discharges to the River Thames and River Lee the amount of untreated sewage that currently overflows directly to the river Thames after rainfall.
+The proposed Thames Tideway Tunnel will capture sewage discharges from existing Combined Sewage Overflows (CSOs) into a new tunnel and transfer the collected sewage for treatment.
+The importance and London-wide benefits of the Thames Tideway Tunnel are recognised by the Government and the Greater London Authority (365).
+On this basis, the Council will ensure that the impacts of the works associated with the tunnel are carefully managed.